Medium, Monetization, and Authentic Incentive Systems

 Time to make it rain!
 I think it’s pretty clear that people want to support their favorite content creators, they just don’t like paywalls and microtransactions.
 Can’t say I blame them.
 Artificial scarcity blows as a business model.
 (The only thing worse is advertising!)

 Medium should provide a membership tier for people who want to support content with a recurring, monthly donation.
-Medium would distribute that user’s donations among the authors they complimented each month.
+Medium would distribute that user’s donations among the authors they compliment each month.
 The recurring donation takes the hassle out of microtransactions and there’s no need to place anything behind a paywall.

 Monetization through Content Curation